mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

-    This sampling record is used to implement techniques that draw a position from a point, line, surface, or volume domain in 3D and furthermore provide auxilary information about the sample.
+    This sampling record is used to implement techniques that draw a position from a point, line, surface, or volume domain in 3D and furthermore provide auxiliary information about the sample.

     Apart from returning the position and (optionally) the surface normal, the responsible sampling method must annotate the record with the